nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 a) a link showing how the GitHub App or the secret being requested is already in use, and b) ask for approvals to fast-track the request.
 Two members of the TSC must approve the fast track request.
-Fast-tracked requests require only need one approval from the TSC, and the request must  remain open for 72 hours.
+Fast-tracked requests require only one approval from the TSC, and the request must remain open for 72 hours.

 If any objection is made, the request may be moved to a vote in the TSC.
 If the TSC rejects the request, then the request is denied.